jacksonhmg/ISADAssignment/documents/JacksonMowattGok_20568818_Report.md

 - No global variables
 - Low number of calls per method
 - Reduce control flags as much as possible
-- One purpose per method (no 'different data')
+- One main purpose per method (no 'different data')

 This checklist impacted the way I went about writing my code and even forced me to go back and refactor a lot of it.
 Having the idea of the checklist in mind, I refrained from global variables and kept calls low.
 However I did not notice the amount of control flags I was putting in my code.
 After creating the checklist and comparing it with my code, I decided to refactor it in accordance with my control flag rule.
 This can be seen in the git log (git hash 96f2f9a).
 Of course, I left one minor control flag in the code but this has been justified previously in this report.